SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot.md

 Data Copilot is available for all customers using Prophecy’s managed Public SaaS offering and uses the public SaaS version of OpenAI's Language model.
 Customers using the Private SaaS or on-prem offerings can enable Data Copilot as a flag in the deployment / upgrade configuration.

-See [Enable Data Copilot](/concepts/copilot/enable-data-copilot) for more details.
+For more details, see [Enable Data Copilot](/concepts/copilot/enable-data-copilot).

 ## FAQ